 Representative Transactions:

-- Prepared 15-Day letter responses and negotiated terms of consent orders for large, regional, and community banks against the OCC and FDIC covering a range of regulatory issues, including BSA/AML, FDPA, SCRA, and unsafe and unsound practices.
+• Prepared 15-Day letter responses and negotiated terms of consent orders and MOUs for large, regional, and community banks against the OCC, FRB and FDIC covering a range of regulatory issues, including BSA/AML, FDPA, SCRA, fair lending, and unsafe and unsound practices.

-- Counseled national, state member, and state nonmember banks in submitting applications and notices to the prudential banking regulators regarding acquisitions, branching activities, establishment of operating and financial subsidiaries, and consolidation of affiliates.
+• Counseled national, state member, and state nonmember banks in submitting applications and notices to the prudential banking regulators regarding acquisitions, changes in control, charter conversions, branching activities, establishment of operating and financial subsidiaries, and consolidation of affiliates.

-- Advised national bank clients on true lender, preemption, and rate exportation questions.
+• Advised banks on fintech partnership, true lender, preemption, and rate exportation issues.